This is a question and answer session with The Minimalists.

 Ryan: Start at the beginning.

-Joshua: That doesn’t make any sense, Ryan.
-Actually, we have a great start here page for all of our new readers.
+Joshua: Well that doesn’t make any sense, Ryan.
+Actually, we have a helpful start here page for all of our new readers.

 Ryan: Who wants to know?